 - In each of our 4 rooms, our most important goal is to encourage children to be active, enthusiastic and creative explorers of their environment, and to become independent, self-confident and inquisitive learners.
 We allow them to develop at their own rate and assist in developing positive behaviours and attitudes, particularly a positive sense of themselves.

 - Each child's learning and development is assessed as part of an ongoing cycle that includes planning, documenting and evaluating children's learning.
 The children's portfolios document each child's learning journey, and are available from each of the children's rooms for children, parents, guardians and family members to have a read of their own child's portfolio at any time.

-- Visual Diaries are available in each of the rooms, which document learning stories from each of the groups.
-These visual diaries give you an insight into the fun, learning, interests and play that takes place in your child’s room.
-Please take the time to read these diaries to share in your child’s time at the Centre.
-We also ask that you try to contribute to the ‘Parent Input’ section of the Visual Diary as part of our ongoing assessment and improvement.
+- Visual Diaries are available on line which document learning stories from each of the groups.
+These visual diaries give you an insight into the fun, learning, interests and play that takes place in your child's room.
+Please take the time to share in your child's time at the Centre.
+We also ask that you try to contribute to the 'Parent Input' section of the Visual Diary as part of our ongoing assessment and improvement.

-- The centre does not undertake excursions, however several times throughout the year we hold incursions, where groups/individuals come in to complement our curriculums, and enhance the children’s learning.
+- The centre undertakes excursions with the kinder children and several times throughout the year we hold incursions, where groups/individuals come in to complement our curriculums, and enhance the children's learning.

 - We encourage and value parent feedback and suggestions regarding children's curriculum and their learning and development.

 - Parents are encouraged to come in and share aspects of their working or family lives with the children to help enhance the curriculum.